chouweihan/strapi-backend/README.md

 # Strapi application

-A quick description of your strapi application
+A simple strapi backend to use with my Gatsby frontend project